Get the most recent information on South Australia's response to the Coronavirus pandemic.

 Who doesn't need a licence?

-A labour hire licence is not required where the business provides workers:
+Other circumstances where a labour hire licence is not required include where a business provides workers:

-- but providing labour hire services is not a core function of the business - eg The core function of a doctors surgery is to provide health care services to the community, however, from time to time, a surgery may provide doctors or nursing staff to work in another surgery or hospital
+- but providing labour hire services is not a core function of the business - eg the core function of a doctor's surgery is to provide health care services, but from time to time a surgery may provide doctors or nursing staff to work in another surgery or hospital

 - to another business within the same group of companies - eg parent company supplying workers to a subsidiary company